SivaCse/angular-indepth/README.md

             -
         - Routing Module
             - RouterModule.forChild(recipesRoutes)
+            - we can declare them anywhere once before visting that route

         - In AppModule
             - Browser Module should be use only in App module and it contains Common's Module